mindallcrm/google-sheets-leads-sync/README.md

 ## Set Up Continuous Execution

 1. Go to `Triggers`:

 ![triggers.png](images/triggers.png)

 2. Press `+ Add Trigger`.

 ![add-trigger.png](images/add-trigger.png)

 3. Choose everything as in the screenshot and press `Save`.

 ![save-trigger.png](images/save-trigger.png)

 4. That's all!
-Now the synchronization will be done every minute and leads will be sent to CRM.
+Now the synchronization will repeat every minute and leads will be sent to CRM.